Honey Chamomile Crêpe Cake

 The paper-thin crêpes can tear easily if you don’t spread the filling carefully.

-Just before serving top the last crêpe with a heap of the remaining soft whipped cream.
+Just before serving, top the last crêpe with a heap of the remaining soft whipped cream.

-This cake is lovely on its own but it also nice served with strawberries or any other fresh berries.
+This cake recipe is lovely on its own but it also nice served with strawberries or any other fresh berries.

 Leave any questions in the comments below.
-Rate this crêpe cake recipe if you make it and tag me on Instagram @joythebaker with pics of your crepe cake.
+Rate this crêpe cake recipe if you make it and tag me on Instagram @joythebaker with pics of your crêpe cake.
 Happy Baking, friends! xo

 Print